Switching circuit theory

-From 1934 to 1936, NEC engineer Akira Nakashima, Claude Shannon and Victor Shestakov published a series of papers showing that the two-valued Boolean algebra, which they discovered independently, can describe the operation of switching circuits.
+The theory was independently established through the works of NEC engineer Akira Nakashima in Japan, Claude Shannon in the United States, and Victor Shestakov in the Soviet Union.
+The three published a series of papers showing that the two-valued Boolean algebra, can describe the operation of switching circuits.
+However, Shannon's work has largely overshadowed the other two, and despite some scholars arguing the similarities of Nakashima's work to Shannon's, their approaches and theoretical frameworks were markedly different.
+Also implausible is that Shestakov's influenced the other two due to the language barriers and the relative obscurity of his work abroad.
+Furthermore, Shannon and Shestakov defended their theses the same year in 1938, and Shestakov did not publish until 1941.

 Ideal switches are considered as having only two exclusive states, for example, open or closed.
 In some analysis, the state of a switch can be considered to have no influence on the output of the system and is designated as a "don't care" state.
 In complex networks it is necessary to also account for the finite switching time of physical switches; where two or more different paths in a network may affect the output, these delays may result in a "logic hazard" or "race condition" where the output state changes due to the different propagation times through the network.